nsubramanian1984/css-playground/flags/README.md

 To get started, I am picking the easier ones to reproduce.
 1) Ivory coast
 2) Rehoboth -- This nation no longer exists, but had a simpler pattern for me to try out.
+3) Kuwait -- Will refactor in the coming days.